-- A clear definition or description of what you want us to review, advise or - Allocate resources (staff, time...) to help us in fulfilling our tasks. - Good communication and collaboration in preparation of our visit (e.g., filling in the pre-visit information documents) and during our activities
+- A clear definition or description of what you want us to review, advise or support. - help us in fulfilling our tasks. - Good communication and collaboration in preparation of our visit (e.g., filling in the pre-visit information documents) and during our activities on site.